 Among nondiabetic men post-CABG, treatment with gemfibrozil was associated with slower progression of coronary atherosclerosis compared with placebo.
 The applicability of this study is limited by the population—nondiabetic men with low HDL levels and mild hypertension at three university hospitals in Finland.

 Frick MH, Syvanne M, Nieminen MS, et al. Prevention of the angiographic progression of coronary and vein-graft atherosclerosis by gemfibrozil after coronary bypass surgery in men with low levels of HDL cholesterol.
 Lopid Coronary Angiography Trial (LOCAT) Study Group.
 Circulation 1997; 96:2137-43.

-Clinical Topics: Cardiac Surgery, Diabetes and Cardiometabolic Disease, Dyslipidemia, Invasive Cardiovascular Angiography and Intervention, Prevention, Homozygous Familial Hypercholesterolemia, Lipid Metabolism, Nonstatins, Hypertension
+Clinical Topics: Cardiac Surgery, Diabetes and Cardiometabolic Disease, Dyslipidemia, Invasive Cardiovascular Angiography and Intervention, Prevention, Homozygous Familial Hypercholesterolemia, Hypertriglyceridemia, Lipid Metabolism, Nonstatins, Hypertension

 Keywords: Hospitals, University, Atherosclerosis, Body Mass Index, Gemfibrozil, Saphenous Vein, Hypolipidemic Agents, Stroke Volume, Blood Pressure, Hypercholesterolemia, Coronary Artery Bypass, Triglycerides, Hypertension